-Find your new home on a wide and tree-lined residential Nunhead street, placing you just a six minute walk from Nunhead Station, and an eight minute one from Queens Road Peckham Station - Overground services as well as regular ones from here.
+Find your new pad on a wide and tree-lined residential Nunhead street, placing you just seven minutes by foot from both Nunhead and Queens Road Peckham stations.

 You’re also close to Nunhead Green Conservation Area - which takes in Nunhead’s well-stocked independent high street and village-style green.

 Take steps to the raised ground floor and your own front door (there is just one apartment below, with its own entrance).
 You open into a light and welcoming hall, where high ceilings impress and continue.
 It’s a right for the main event: a large and bright front reception room - of over 17 feet by nearly 14 feet, with two large south-facing sash windows onto the front garden (which is demised to your flat).

 Adjacent is a natural dining room, of over 13 feet by over 11 feet.
 Lastly off the hall, is the property’s kitchen (over 14 feet by nearly 9 feet).
 A handy (windowed) independent laundry is set off this room.

 The balcony is found en route to the first floor - a lovely spot for a tea or tipple, or for drying the washing.
 The first floor has two large double bedrooms and a small double, and bath and shower rooms.
 Your second floor has two further spacious double bedrooms.

 Nunhead station has London Victoria trains and Thameslink trains as well (Farringdon, Blackfriars).
 It also puts on an impressive skyline view from the platform.
 Or you can stroll north to Queens Road Peckham station (also Fare Zone 2) for London Overground services.
 Canary Wharf is easy via Canada Water, also destinations such as Clapham Junction or Shoreditch High Street.